East Asian Studies Department

 [EA279] Economic Rise and Future of China Listed as Economics 279.
 Four credit hours.
 I.

-[EA339] Asian Pacific Modernities Listed as Anthropology 339.
+EA339f Asian Pacific Modernities Listed as Anthropology 339.
 Four credit hours.
+Mills

 [EA352] Asian Migrations Listed as History 352.
 Four credit hours.
 H, I.

 EA355s Aging and Public Policy in East Asia Examines how the family system, household structure, and power relations have changed in East Asian societies as the region has experienced rapid industrialization, urbanization, mobility, and population aging in recent decades.
 Using ethnographic studies from Korea, Japan, and China, we will explore how changing demographic trends and broader societal transformations reshape the nature of family relationships, community involvement, the Confucian age-reverent tradition, public policy and debates on care-giving patterns, and aging experiences in each of these countries.
+The Presence of the Past humanities lab.
 Four credit hours.
 S, I. Zhang

 [EA356] Winners and Losers in Japanese Politics Listed as Government 356.
 Four credit hours.
 I.